Workflow-Informatics/CDD-Python-SDK/README.md

 ```python
 getMappingTemplates(id=None, asDataFrame=True)
 ```
-### Returns summary information on all available mapping templates in the Vault specified.
+### Return summary information on all available mapping templates in the Vault specified.
 Alternatively, if 'id' argument is set, will retrieve details on the data objects mapped within a specific mapping template.

 Additional fields when __id__ argument is set include: